robur-coop/utcp/README.md

    (maybe temporary) which are preserved in softerror, and bubble up [also timeouts] <- this is to-be-returned when connect/read/write/close fails
 - icmp also for path-mtu
-- when is t_maxseg set? is it modified at all?
+- when is t_maxseg set? is it modified at all? (should not be once ESTABLISHED is reached)

 - t_badrxtwin <- meh (don't understand its value and usage)